 My life certainly is not perfect, but I love the life that my practices and practicing give me.
 From swimming three days a week to sending hand-written thank you cards to what I do (and don’t do) on social media, I rely on my practices and how I practice to give me a high quality of life.
 What is it about practices that work?
 Why are they so hard sometimes?
 Let’s look!

 Practice as a noun is defined as a repetitive action, custom, procedure, or way.
 Practice as a verb is carrying out or performing a particular activity to improve or maintain proficiency.
 Practices are executed regularly, such as a weekly meeting, nightly dinner, or daily workout.
 Sometimes you do them when something particular happens, like when you get home from a trip or when you’re hungry.
-What are some practices you have like these already?

 Why do we create practices?
 They can be annoying routines that dominate us, but they can also help us achieve our goals and intentions.
 And that can feel amazing.